-The existing R22 and R410A piping can be reused for our digital inverter product installations.
+The existing R22 and R407C piping can be reused for our digital inverter R410A product installations.

 Confirming the existence of scratches or dents on the existing pipes and confirming the reliability of the pipe strength are conventionally referred to the local site.
-If the specified conditions can be cleared, it is possible to update existing R22 and R410A.

-Basic conditions needed to reuse existing
+If the specified conditions can be cleared, it is possible to update existing R22 and R407C pipes to those for R410A models.

-pipes
+Basic conditions needed to reuse existing pipes